-Senate Bill 79 would have a fiscal impact on the Department of Health and Human Services.
-Through the bill, DHHS would be required to inform the public about penalties, and publish and provide literature for federally licensed firearms dealers.
-There would be negligible to costs of up to \$500,000 tied to informing the public of penalties.
-Informing the public would present a minimal cost if DHHS published the materials on their website.
+The bill would have a fiscal impact on the Department of Health and Human Services.
+Through the bill, DHHS would be required to inform the public about penalties and to publish and provide literature for federally licensed firearms dealers.
+There would be negligible costs of up to \$500,000 tied to informing the public of penalties.
+Informing the public would present a minimal cost if DHHS published the materials on its website.
 However, costs could be more than \$500,000 if the department were to implement a statewide media campaign.
 The campaign costs would be created from design, production, and dissemination of information.